Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 Day One in Yerevan: Popular Yerevan Sights and Delicious Food

-On your first day in Yerevan, I highly recommend you visiting the city’s main and most popular sights while indulging in the incredibly delicious Armenian food scene that is ever-present in Yerevan.
+On your first day in Yerevan, I highly recommend you visit the city’s main and most popular sights while indulging in the incredibly delicious Armenian food scene that is ever-present in Yerevan.

 This Yerevan itinerary will guide you around the city from spot to spot that I think are can’t-miss places in the pink capital city.